-To present a visionary platform for deaf, hard-of-hearing, and hearing artists to collectively create, collaborate, and showcase their work through various forms of creative arts.
+To present a visionary platform for D/deaf and hard-of-hearing artists Black, Indigenous, and People of Color (BlPOC) to collectively create, collaborate, and showcase their culturally distinct work through various forms of creative arts.

-To increase awareness of intersectionality in the deaf, hard-of-hearing, hearing communities by artistically collaborating and celebrating the authenticity of our human experiences together
+To increase awareness of intersectionality in the D/deaf, hard-of-hearing, hearing communities by artistically collaborating and celebrating the authenticity of our human experiences together

-·To create unique, aesthetic, and high-quality theatrical presentations in American Sign Language (ASL) and Spoken English.
+To create unique, aesthetic, and high-quality theatrical presentations in multi sign languages such as American Sign Language (ASL), Black American Sign Language (BASL), and Spoken English.